 I always say that gratitude is the birthplace of joy, and joyful is not what my daughters are when they first wake up in the morning!
 I am sure you can relate if you have a teen or tween or if you just don’t consider yourself “a morning person.”
 One thing I have found does wonders to improve your teenagers’ attitude (or even your own) is to have a gratitude practice FIRST THING in the morning.

 A very effective gratitude practice is to keep a gratitude journal, which is a simple list of what you are grateful for.
 The beauty of gratitude is that its vibration is so high that even when you start doing it grudgingly (which is not an uncommon reaction among teens), it will increase your frequency and it will cheer you up and help you feel more appreciative of your life, in general.
 If you feel that your child, teen, or tween acts with entitlement, this is the antidote you’ve been looking for.
-All my girls are really grateful most of the time and I am really proud of them, and it is because I’ve taught them to focus on gratitude when we pray, to keep gratitude journals, and to say “thank you” for everything and to everyone.
+All my girls are really grateful most of the time and I am really proud of them, it is because I’ve taught them to focus on gratitude when we pray, to keep gratitude journals, and to say “thank you” for everything and to everyone.
 I promise you, it works!

 Teen Morning Routine Habit #3 ~ Self-care

-Taking care of yourself is essential for your outward appearance when you go off to spend time with your peers, but just because we stay home for school doesn’t mean that we can skip grooming and skin care.
+Taking care of yourself is essential for your outward appearance when you go off to spend time with your peers, but just because we stay home for school doesn’t mean that we can skip grooming and skincare.
 Self-care and hygiene habits increase self-esteem.
 When you take care of yourself, you are sending a message to your subconscious mind that you matter – and that’s the best message to send!

 When we did our unboxing of the Clean & Clear Morning Burst Facial Cleanser, Deep Action Exfoliating Scrub, and the Deep Action 60 Second Shower Mask, the girls were very excited and we started making them an essential part of my teen and teen’s skincare daily routine.
 Watch the video so you can hear their skin concerns in their own words:

-The Clean & Clear Morning Burst Facial Cleanser, which retails in stores nationwide at $5.49, is an unique gel cleanser that besides gently removing dirt, oil, and impurities, it contains bursting beads® with vitamins that gently dissolve as you lather to help revive and awaken skin’s look.
+The Clean & Clear Morning Burst Facial Cleanser, which retails in stores nationwide at $5.49, is a unique gel cleanser that besides gently removing dirt, oil, and impurities, it contains bursting beads® with vitamins that gently dissolve as you lather to help revive and awaken skin’s look.
 I believe this can help Elyssa stay awake and be excited to stay awake.

 The Clean & Clear Morning Burst Facial Cleanser is enriched with Vitamin C and Ginseng, so as the gel cleanser foams, it releases an invigorating and delicious citrus fragrance that I’m sure you will love.